dankinsoid/swift-uiinspector/README.md

 - **Refresh**: Update the inspector view
 - **Close**: Dismiss the inspector

+## TODO

+- **3D Rotation**: The 3D rotation feature is not implemented yet.
+This will be needed to properly visualize and interact with overlapping views in the hierarchy.

 ## License

 This package is available under the MIT license.